ConorReynolds/botc-script-tool/README.md

 lock/unlock button on the bottom right, next to the undo/redo buttons.

 Importing directly from [bloodstar.xyz](https://www.bloodstar.xyz/) is supported.
-Characters are added in the order they appear on the script and are not SAO sorted.
-The tool should mostly handle the night order you create in bloodstar, but if you want more control, you can add it explicitly in the metadata for the script.
+The tool will handle the night order you create in bloodstar, but if you want more control, you can add it explicitly in the metadata for the script.
 (The
 [official app](https://github.com/ThePandemoniumInstitute/botc-release/blob/7f0d23cf5b144f3175f505e1db74317fac417442/script-schema.json#L393)
 supports the same format, also explained in
 [this Reddit comment](https://www.reddit.com/r/BloodOnTheClocktower/comments/1c6h0d5/comment/l02cbsd/).)